Eugeniobr/Project1/README.md

 ## Project motivation

 This is the first project of the Udacity Data Scientist Nanodegree.
-In this project, I analyzed the 2019 StackOverflow dataset with the objective of answering a few questions.
+In this project, I analyzed the 2019 StackOverflow survey dataset with the objective of answering a few questions.

 ## Installation